CLPeh/promotion-tool-example/README.md

 Users can create new promotion, set the promotion period and duration, promotion limit type and so on.

 **Promotion Modification**
+The application allows users to update the promotion info.

+**Promotion View**
-The application allows users to update the promotion info, and view promotion details.
+The application allows users to update the promotion info.

 **Promotion Cancellation**
 The application allows users to cancel the promotion.

 **Promotion Filtering and Searching**
-Users can filter promotion based on criteria such as due date, or operator ID and able to search the desired promotion.
+Users can filter and search promotion based on criteria such as promotion name, type, operator, status, start or end date.

 ### Technologies Used
 Front-end: HTML, CSS, JavaScript, React.js
 Back-end: .NET Core, .NET Standard
 Database: MySQL, Redis
 Authentication: JWT (JSON Web Tokens)

 ## Need Help?
 Kindly refer to the guidelines and documentation related to this topic.